 GeneCards Summary for IGF1R Gene

 IGF1R (Insulin Like Growth Factor 1 Receptor) is a Protein Coding gene.
 Diseases associated with IGF1R include Insulin-Like Growth Factor I and Ring Chromosome 15.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and NFAT and Cardiac Hypertrophy.
+Among its related pathways are ERK Signaling and mTOR Pathway.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is INSR.

 UniProtKB/Swiss-Prot for IGF1R Gene